NNPDF/nnpdf/doc/sphinx/source/tutorials/reportengine_parallel.md

 `$ validphys plot_pdfs.yaml --parallel --scheduler tcp://172.24.142.17:8786`

-The time needed for this task (on my machine) is
+The time needed for this task (on a machine with 8 cores and 32 GiB of RAM) is

 ```console
 real	0m43.464s